-Sophia teaches on Thursdays and Saturdays.
+Aprajita teaches on Saturdays.

 Bella Galasso is a singer/songwriter from Montreal who is currently studying jazz vocals at vanier college.
 She was a student a WIMA for many years and has taken lessons for several different instruments including the rock band program.
 Although voice is her main instrument, she also plays rhythm guitar, piano, ukulele and banjo.
 She is known for writing her own songs, mostly in the pop/country/folk genre.
 At only 13 years old, she was selected to be in the top 10 of the Montreal songwriting competition.
 She is currently in a band called “The Record Breakers” and has a lot of experience on stage and in the studio.
 Bella has performed at venues such as The Corona Theatre, Club Soda and Oscar Peterson Hall.

-Bella teaches on Tuesdays and Sundays.
+Bella teaches on Mondays and Sundays.

-Lucas teaches on Thursdays and Saturdays
+Becky teaches on Mondays and Sundays.

 Simone is an Australian singer-songwriter and vocal coach, passionate about helping her students to find their unique voices and learn techniques to create emotive vocal performances using the whole body as an instrument.
 Simone has toured internationally, studied songwriting under some of the world’s best songwriters, along with contemporary and classical vocal, gaining a Licentiate of Music Performance in 2011.